 This is a fun post for me to write.
-I got this idea from my sons, Ryan and Ethan, who love to watch You Can’t Lick Your Elbow.
-On an episode called “Superhuman”, on the National Geographic Channel, two athletes execute an intense workout of pull-ups until they could do no more.
+I got this idea from the show, You Can’t Lick Your Elbow.
+On an episode called “Superhuman”, two athletes execute an intense workout of pull-ups until they could do no more.
 Afterwards, they had to either drink a sports recovery drink or chocolate milk to recover from their workout.
 After each drank their chosen beverage, they had to do another series of pull-ups until failure.

 After watching the episode, I learned that chocolate milk is actually better for you than a protein shake.
 It also has the following:

 When experimenting making this syrup, I used a measuring cup and the microwave instead of heating it up on the stove just for simplicity.
 My first mistake was adding the cocoa powder to the water and sugar mixture.
-The chocolate seized up and the result were clumps of hard chocolate that couldn’t be mixed.
+The chocolate seized up and became clumps of hard chocolate that couldn’t be mixed.

 Of course, thinking I could still accomplish not bringing out the saucepan, I tried two more times and both times I was left with blobs.
 Chocolate acts funny.
 If you add chocolate to water it will seize up.
 If it seizes up and you add water to chocolate, it will relax and mix into the liquid again.
 Weird science.
 Conclusion…use a saucepan and mix the powders first, then add the water into the pan while whisking.
-Same method I use for making my Peruvian Hot Chocolate.
-It works.
+Same method I use for making my hot chocolate.
 If it ain’t broke, don’t fix it.

 This syrup is quick and simple to make.
 I offer my recommendation for sugar.
-I opted for the least I could use without compromising the flavor.
-If you would like it sweeter, add 2 more tablespoons.
+I opted for the lesser amount without compromising the flavor.
+If you like it sweeter, add 2 more tablespoons.
 I hope you give this a try.
-Enjoy!
 (After your workout, of course…)